Ajitesh-jam/solana-hackathon-project/Readme.md

 ## 📬 Contact

-For any issues or queries, feel free  to contact : ajitesh.jam@gmail.com or raise an issue or contribute to the project!
+For any issues or queries, feel free  to contact : ajitesh.jam@gmail.com orc raise an issue or contribute to the project!